-Scopes can be thought of as a fully contained OpenC3 installation.
+Scopes can be thought of as a fully contained COSMOS installation.
 Any gems or plugins (and thus targets, interfaces, etc) installed to a scope are local to that scope.
-That means you can create multiple scopes for different test setups, programs, etc without complexifying or corrupting an existing OpenC3 setup.
+That means you can create multiple scopes for different test setups, programs, etc without complexifying or corrupting an existing COSMOS setup.

 Creating and Using Scopes

 To create a new scope you must have the super admin role.
 Go to the Admin page and select the Scopes tab.
 Click Add and create a new name for the Scope.
 A useful naming conventions could be “

 Once scopes are created they show up in the Scope drop down list.
 Selecting a different scope unloads all the plugins (target, interfaces, etc) from COSMOS and loads the new one.
 This is a significant operation in that we shut down all existing connections and microservices and start new ones.
 Plan on this taking a few minutes depending on the complexity of your scope (number of plugin targets and interfaces).